Alina-Pishak/project-PowerTeam-back/readme.md

     },
     ...
 ]
 ```

 ## Documentation

-Yo can see our documentation [here](https://powerpulse-backend-heie.onrender.com/api-docs/)
+You can see our documentation [here](https://powerpulse-backend-heie.onrender.com/api-docs/).

 ## Contributors